 - Preheat oven to 325F.
 Butter base and inside of wall of 9-inch springform pan, then lightly flour it.
 Shake out excess flour and set aside.

 - Wash the apples.
 Thinly slice the apples with the peels on, and then cut into small pieces.
 Set aside.

 - With a stand mixer, mix eggs and sugar on high speed until pale and slightly thickened.
 Reduce speed to medium and add 3/4 cup cream, vanilla, and almond extract; blend in.

 - Add the flour, baking powder, and salt until evenly combined.

 - Gently mix in the apples with spatula.
 Pour mixture into prepared baking pan and arrange apples flat (push down on the mixture with a spatula, spreading it flat).

 - Bake the cake for 1 hour.
 Make sure and check the center with a toothpick to make sure it’s done.
 (Every oven heats differently.)

 - Remove pan to rack to cool for 20 minutes.
 Then run spatula or butter knife around edge and remove rim of pan.
 Cool cake for another 10 minutes.

-- Whip the cream with powdered sugar and vanilla.
+- Whip 1 cup of heavy whipping cream with powdered sugar and vanilla.
 Spread on top of the slightly cooled cake.
 Optional to dust with cinnamon and sugar; serve!